BichHoang8968/pgspider/docker/README_GitHub.md

 		ACCESS_TOKEN=						# Fill in the access token of your account.
 It will be used for authentication when publish docker image or packages to GitHub.
 Refer (https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-personal-access-token-classic) for how to create a access token.
 		PGSPIDER_BASE_POSTGRESQL_VERSION=	# Base version of Postgres for PGSpider.
 For example: 16.
 		PGSPIDER_RELEASE_VERSION=			# The release version of PGSpider.
 It used to version of PGSpider rpm package.
 For example: 4.0.0.
-		RPM_DISTRIBUTION_TYPE=				# The distribution operating system name.
-The default value is "rhel8".
+		PACKAGE_RELEASE_VERSION=1			# The number of times this version of the software has been packaged.
 		OWNER_GITHUB=						# Owner of this repository on Gihub (For example: https://github.com/pgspider/sqlite_fdw.
 The owner is pgspider).
 		PGSPIDER_PROJECT_GITHUB=			# Repository name of pgspider.
 Normally it is "pgspider".
 If you forked or import it into a new repository, it will be different).
 		PGSPIDER_RELEASE_ID=				# Before using shell script, you need to create a release (with a tag name) on GitHub manually.
 And then you need to access into (https://docs.github.com/en/graphql/overview/explorer) then execute the below script to get release id (need to update **owner**, **name** and **tagName**)